 It started with neck pain and then it developed into a quick descent into many debilitating symptoms.

 I have Ehlers Danlos Syndrome and the many symptoms of craniocervical instability.
 It started with neck pain and then it developed into a quick descent into many debilitating symptoms.
 I was eventually diagnosed with craniocervical instability and a complete loss of my cervical lordosis.
 Then I was diagnosed with Mal de debarquement syndrome because I am always swaying.
 I also have pain throughout my face, jaw, mouth and have migraines.
 My doctors are at a loss.

 In the stories above we see that the person is being told to consider a cervical fusion surgery.
 A reason for the surgical recommendation is the development of bone spurs.
 In this image, we see C1-C2 bone spurs in a patient with Ehlers-Danlos Syndrome and symptoms of upper cervical instability.
 The body is overgrowing bone to try to stabilize this person’s C1-C2 vertebral joint.
 In this patient fusion and the shaving down of the bone spurs may be avoided by cervical ligament repair Prolotherapy injections.
 This is explained below.

 Very little research in exploring a myriad of problems seen in patients with hEDS and Craniocervical instability.

-One of the great problems people suffering with the problems described by the people above is first getting doctors to believe that there is something wrong with them that does not require mental health counselling, and second, getting a diagnosis that is real to their problems of cervical spine or craniocervical instability and Ehlers-Danlos syndrome.
+One of the great problems people suffering from the problems described by the people above is first getting doctors to believe that there is something wrong with them that does not require mental health counseling, and second, getting a diagnosis that is real to their problems of the cervical spine or craniocervical instability and Ehlers-Danlos syndrome.

 “Refine diagnosis and treatment of the various neurological and spinal manifestations of Ehlers-Danlos syndrome.”
 The challenges of diagnosis